A couple kisses during their Iceland elopement

 13. Kirkjufell Mountain

-Located in northern Iceland, this iconic mountain is one of the country’s most photographed features – and for a very good reason!
+Located in northern Iceland, this iconic mountain is one of the country’s most photographed features – for a good reason!

 A couple hikes together during their Iceland elopement